 It is in the smart cities arena however, where Paes claims to have made the most impact, appearing at global events (including TED) to showcase Rio’s integrated Operations Centre.
 Built in partnership with IBM, the Rio Operations Centre opened in 2010 and not only enables the city government to coordinate emergency response and traffic management, but acts as a platform for collaboration between city workers, utility companies and transit authorities.
 “In Rio de Janeiro, we are applying technology to benefit the population and effectively transitioning to a smarter city,” Paes says, “In addition to using all information available for municipal management, we share that data with the population on mobile devices and social networks, so as to empower them with initiatives that can contribute to an improved flow of city operations.”

 In the October 2012 municipal elections, Paes was comfortably re-elected in the first round, defeating his nearest rival Marcelo Freixo of the left-wing P-SOL (Socialism and Freedom Party) 64 per cent to 28 per cent, after which he promised to "work hard and treat the citizens with a lot of respect".
 Paes was one of the first to acknowledge the contribution of Brazilian architect Oscar Niemeyer and his alignment of social values alongside his modernist creations, by declaring three days of official mourning on his death aged 104 in December 2012.
 Since the mayor's re-election however, doubts have surfaced in some quarters over the social impact of Paes' games-led infrastructure projects, most notably in favelas which will be razed to make way for Olympics facilities.
-Paes will be term-limited out of office after the games are staged in 2016, but it will be some years after that before it is known whether or not his policies merely appealed to the kind of foreign urbanists who catch TED Talks, while leading to increased social segregation, as his domestic critics argue.
+These local tensions continue to spill over, for instance the mayor's somewhat un-civic conduct in May 2013, when he allegedly assaulted a vocal critic harassing him and his wife in a city restaurant.
+Then, of course, the protests and disorder which followed throughout the so-called 'Brazil Spring' of anti-poverty and corruption unrest during the summer.
+Paes will be term-limited out of office after the games are staged in 2016, but it will be some years before it is known whether or not his policies merely appealed to the kind of foreign urbanists who catch TED Talks, while leading to increased social segregation, as his domestic critics argue.